Digitization of attendance registration at the University of Stavanger

 In recent years, the implementation of digital technology in educational institutions has become an important tool for improving the efficiency and quality of administrative work.
 One particular area where digitization has proven to be of great importance is attendance registration.
 Traditional methods such as paper-based lists and manual registrations have often been time-consuming and prone to human error.

-In this article, we will explore how NOA Notice of Attendance has transformed attendance registration at the University of Stavanger, based on the experiences of office manager Birgitte Tysdal at the Faculty of Education and Humanities, and Per Johan Kolstrup, senior advisor at the Faculty of Social Sciences.
+In this article, we will explore how NOA Notice of Attendance has transformed attendance registration at the University of Stavanger, based on experiences from office manager Birgitte Tysdal at the Faculty of Educational Science and Humanities, and Per Johan Kolstrup, senior advisor at the Faculty of Social Sciences.

 Efficiency journey

-Prior to the implementation of NOA, the university relied on traditional and time-consuming methods for recording attendance.
-Birgitte described how they previously used paper sheets and Canvas' attendance function, which often led to inefficient and extensive administrative work.
+Prior to the implementation of NOA, the university used traditional and time-consuming methods for attendance registration.
+Birgitte described how they previously used paper sheets and Canvas' attendance function, which often resulted in inefficient and extensive administrative work.

-Per Johan elaborated that they sent around attendance lists, which led to complaints from students due to frequent incorrect registrations and time-consuming processes:
+Per Johan elaborated that they sent around participation lists, which led to complaints from students due to frequent misregistrations and time-consuming processes:

-- "I'm in charge of registering compulsory activities and withdrawing students from exams.
-We have two professional social work programs where attendance at skills training is required.
-We realized many years ago that we don't have sufficient control over this with lists being passed around, so just before the exam we were told who would be withdrawn from the exam without enough insight into what the basis was.
-And the basis for documentation was usually too inadequate in appeal cases.
-Then Fagpersonweb came up with its solution, which involved scanning student cards.
-We tested it, and it worked well when I was there, but it wasn't a solution that could run itself.
-At the same time, there were still some course coordinators who had doubts about data, so we used a halfway solution with the punch-in list in FS.
-And then we discovered NOA, but the management said no every time, arguing that the subject web solution works well.
+– I am the one who is responsible for registering mandatory activities and withdrawing students from the exam.
+We have two social work professional educations where there is a requirement for presence during skills training.
+We saw many years ago that we did not have sufficient control over this with lists that went around, so just before the exam we were told who should be withdrawn from the exam without enough insight into what the basis was.
+And the documentation basis was usually too inadequate in complaints cases.
+Then came the subject staff web with its solution, which involved scanning student cards.
+We tested it, and it worked well when I was present, but not a solution that could be self-propelled.
+At the same time, there were still some subject managers who doubted data so we used a half-way solution with the punch in-list in FS.
+And then we discovered NOA, but management said no every time with the argument that the subject staff web solution works well.
 No, it doesn't work well at all!

-The introduction of NOA came as a result of the need for a more efficient solution.
-Birgitte was inspired by the experiences of colleagues at the University of Agder (UiA) and received funding for a digitization project.
+The introduction of NOA was a result of the need for a more efficient solution.
+Birgitte was inspired by experiences from colleagues at the University of Agder (UiA) and received funds for a digitization project.
 This laid the foundation for a more systematic and technologically forward-looking attendance registration.

-- It began as a kind of project.
-We applied for digitization funding and it took a very long time before we got it.
-And then I learned that Per's institute was well on its way to finding out more about NOA.
+– It started as a kind of project.
+We applied for digitization funds and it took a very long time before we got them.
+And then I learned that Per's department was well underway in finding out more about NOA.

-This was also the case for Per Johan, who saw the need for a more flexible and efficient registration method.
-Both employees pointed out that their previous lack of a system resulted in daily manual registrations, which made everyday life more difficult.
+Similarly, Per Johan saw the need for a smoother and more efficient registration method.
+Both employees pointed out that their previous lack of a system led to daily manual registrations, which made everyday life more difficult.

 A smoother everyday life

-The implementation of NOA was not without its challenges.
-Birgitte highlighted some resistance to the introduction of new systems, mainly due to concerns over licensing costs and administration routines.
-This was also pointed out by Per Johan, who felt that the transition process was nevertheless easier than expected, even with skepticism from some employees.
+The implementation of NOA was not without challenges.
+Birgitte highlighted some resistance to the introduction of new systems, mainly due to concerns about license costs and administrative routines.
+This was also pointed out by Per Johan, who experienced that the transition process was easier than expected, even with skepticism from some employees.

-A major benefit of NOA was the significant time savings it brought.
+A major advantage of NOA was the significant time savings it entailed.
 Birgitte highlighted how the system saves time and resources.
-With NOA, they were able to manage compulsory attendance more efficiently.
-Per Johan experienced that NOA provided increased quality assurance, as quick feedback from students was made possible.
+With NOA, they could manage mandatory attendance teaching more efficiently.
+Per Johan experienced that NOA provided increased quality assurance, as rapid feedback from students was made possible.

-- In summary, the findings for the faculty I represent were that this works when subject teachers have a positive attitude and want it to work," says Birgitte.
+– In summary, the findings for the faculty I represent were that this works when lecturers have a positive attitude and want it to work, Birgitte reports.

 A successful scaling

-When it came to expanding NOA from a few to several courses, the experience was largely positive.
+When it came to the expansion of NOA from a few to several subjects, the experiences were mostly positive.
 Per Johan reported that the process of scaling NOA to more courses went without significant problems.
-At the same time, he noted that it would have been useful to have even more extensive functionalities, something that NOA takes seriously and continuously develops in dialog with customers.
+At the same time, he noted that it would have been useful with even more comprehensive functionalities, which NOA takes seriously and continuously develops in dialogue with its customers.

-One consideration that arose during the implementation was cost management.
-Birgitte expressed concern about license costs and procedures for counting actual users.
+A consideration that arose during implementation was cost management.
+Birgitte expressed concern about the license costs and routines for counting actual users.
 Improvements in routines were suggested to avoid overruns and ensure that costs are kept under control.
-When NOA in 2024 changed its pricing model to invoice a license per semester per student and administrative user, the count of active users was also expanded to count only the number of lecturers who have actually logged into NOA.
+When NOA changed its pricing model in 2024 to invoice a license per semester per student and administrative user, the counter of active users was also extended to count only the number of lecturers who have actually logged in to NOA.

 The benefits of NOA were extensive for both the administration and the students.
 Birgitte described NOA as a modern tool that saved time and resources, making everyday life more efficient.

-At Per Johan, it was pointed out that NOA provided an extra level of security in the form of quality assurance, as error correction was handled quickly and efficiently.
+At Per Johan's, it was pointed out that NOA provided extra security in the form of quality assurance, as error correction was handled quickly and efficiently.

-- This function for the students to keep an eye on everyday life is a kind of quality assurance, because they react much faster if something isn't right than coming to me on the last working day in December and saying that something isn't right," says Per Johan enthusiastically.
+– That function for the students to have a look in everyday life, that is a kind of quality assurance, because they react if something is wrong much faster than coming to me on the last working day in December and saying that something is wrong, says Per Johan enthusiastically.

-Acceptance of NOA among users has generally been high.
-Birgitte noted that students were accustomed to digital technology, which contributed to low resistance to using NOA.
+The acceptance of NOA among users has generally been high.
+Birgitte noted that students were used to digital technology, which contributed to low resistance to using NOA.
 This was also supported by Per Johan, who emphasized the importance of the tool being user-friendly and intuitive to ensure the widest possible adoption:

 A valuable resource

-The introduction of NOA at the University of Stavanger has proved successful and NOA is seen as a very useful tool.
-With time savings, data security, increased quality assurance and a high level of user-friendliness, NOA represents an important advance in digital tools for the educational institution.
+The NOA introduction at the University of Stavanger has proven to be successful and NOA is seen as a very useful tool.
+With time savings, data security, increased quality assurance and high user-friendliness, NOA represents an important advance in digital tools for the educational institution.
 Although there are areas for improvement, there are clear indications that NOA should continue to be a valuable resource for attendance management.